apache/druid/docs/tutorials/tutorial-sql-null.md

 WHERE "string_value" != 'some_value'
 ```

-Druid returns 2 for "another_value" and the empty string "".
+Druid returns 2 for `another_value` and the empty string `""`.
 The null value is not counted.

 Note that the null value is included in COUNT(*) but not as a count of the values in the column as follows: